-These are some of the wonderful ways in which you can preserve memories of your son’s or daughter’s childhood.
+These are some of the wonderful ways in which you can preserve memories of your son's or daughter's childhood.
 Or, you can use these ideas to gift your child a piece of his childhood that mattered to him when he was little.
 Your child is sure to embrace these little gestures from you with great love and appreciate the thinking that went into these gifts.
-And as a parent, you too will feel that you have made the maximum use of your child’s things and derived the most benefit from them.
+And as a parent, you too will feel that you have made the maximum use of your child's things.

 ParentCircle is a magazine that empowers parents to raise successful and happy children.
 SUBSCRIBE NOW